Aaron Burr: Marriage to Theodosia Bartow Prevost

 Burr met Theodosia Bartow Prevost in August 1778 while she was married to Jacques Marcus Prevost, a Swiss-born British officer in the Royal American Regiment.
 In Prevost's absence, Burr began regularly visiting Theodosia at The Hermitage, her home in New Jersey.
+Theodosia would go on to visit Burr many times throughout his stay at West Point New York in June through July 1778.
 Although she was ten years older than Burr, the constant visits provoked gossip, and by 1780 the two were openly lovers.
-In December 1781, he learned that Prevost had died in Jamaica of yellow fever.
+In December 1781, Burr learned that Jacques Prevost had died of yellow fever while serving in Jamaica.

-Theodosia and Aaron Burr were married in 1782, and they moved to a house on Wall Street in Lower Manhattan.
+Burr and Theodosia were married in 1782, and they moved to a house on Wall Street in Lower Manhattan.
 After several years of severe illness, Theodosia died in 1794 from stomach or uterine cancer.
 Their only child to survive to adulthood was Theodosia Burr Alston, born in 1783.

 Law and politics

-Despite his wartime activities, Burr finished his studies and was admitted to the bar at Albany, New York in 1782, the year of his marriage.
-He began practicing law in New York City the following year after the British evacuated the city.
+In the autumn of 1780, Burr resumed his study of law with Thomas Smith of Haverstraw.
+He was licensed as an attorney in Albany, New York, in January 1782, and was admitted to the bar as a counselor that April.
+He promptly opened a successful law office in Albany.
+He moved his law practice to New York City the following year, after the British evacuated the city.